wagtail/wagtail/docs/reference/project_template.rst

 If you have Vagrant installed, these files let you easily setup a development environment with PostgreSQL and Elasticsearch inside a virtual machine.

-See below section `With Vagrant`_ for info on how to use Vagrant in development
+See :doc:`../getting_started/using_vagrant` for info on how to use Vagrant in development

 If you do not want to use Vagrant, you can just delete these files.